lwh4wk/scheduleit/README.md

-SchedultIt is an assignments/course schedule manager.
+SchedultIt is an assignments/course schedule manager.\
-To Demo the applications use the following credentials: web address: lwhawk.com
+To Demo the applications use the following credentials \\ web address: lwhawk.com\
-username: demo
+username: demo\
 password: demopassword